DinisCruz/Book__Empowering_You_To_Defend_Against_Cancer/manuscript/chapter15.md

 {class: warning}
 B> **Important Understanding**
 B>
-B> It's not just about an alkaline food program.
+B> It's not only about an alkaline food program.
 To achieve optimal success, it's about managing the 6 Lifestyle Medicine Pillars together.

 ## Recommended pH Testing Product